polylang/polylang/readme.txt

 * Fix potential performance issue by querying only taxonomies to show in quick edit to filter the category checklist
 * Fix conflict (database error) with ReOrder-posts-within-categories plugin
 * Fix languages per page option not saved

-= 1.9.3 (2016-06-28) =

-* Pro: Allow to add slashes in url slugs translations
-* Pro: Fix archive links not using translated slugs
-* Pro: Fix visitor being redirected to 404 if his browser preference is set to an inactive language
-* Fix strings translations table always back to page 1 when submitting the form (#14)
-* Fix get_pages( array( 'lang' => '' ) ) not querying all the languages
-* Fix switching the admin language filter can override the static front page settings (#16)

-= 1.9.2 (2016-06-06) =

-* Pro: fix unreachable hierarchical custom post type posts when they are sharing slugs across languages
-* Fix missing argument 3 in icl_t
-* Fix conflict with WooCommerce product variations

-= 1.9.1 (2016-05-23) =

-* Pro: add compatibility with Beaver Builder
-* Pro: fix media wrongly created when adding a new media translation
-* Add azb, ceb, de_CH_informal, es_GT, mr, nl_NL_formal to the predefined list of languages
-* Fix the language switcher not linking to media translations for anonymous visitors

-= 1.9 (2016-04-27) =

-* Pro: add the possibility to translate custom post types slugs, taxonomies slugs and more
-* Pro: add the possibility to share the same post or term slug accross languages
-* Pro: add the possibility to duplicate the content when creating a new translation
-* Pro: add the possibility to create all translations at once when uploading a media
-* Pro: add the possibility to disable a language
-* Add license and update management
-* Add inline docs for all filters and actions
-* When possible, the rel alternate hreflang now display only the language code (without the country code)
-* When combined with flags in the language switcher, wrap the language name inside <span> tags
-* Add customizer selective refresh support for the language switcher widget ( needs WP 4.5+ )
-* Fix dynamic options of the language switcher widget not working in the customizer
-* Fix possible error 404 on page shortlink when using subdomains or multiple domains
-* Fix get_adjacent_post() and wp_get_archives() for untranslated post types ( needs WP 4.4+ )
-* Fix language homepage urls not present in Yoast SEO sitemap (when the homepages display posts)

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog